 That is why I turn to the In Ear Monitor solution from Sennheiser.
 Rock solid, dependable, and I use the same model transmitter to broadcast out for cocktails, dinner, and dance fills.
 A truly great investment and a must if you want to go wire-free.

 The last bit of this is the ability to use my setup in less-than-desirable conditions.
 For ceremonies in my area that can mean an area without power.
 Luckily after discovering some UPS models with pure sine wave outputs for helping out in reception brown/black-outs for reception, I gave it a try as a stand-alone battery and it worked like a charm.
-Not only having a piece of mind if there is a power blip but no power at a site is a big relief.
+Then by 2021 a litany of new power stations came out with Pure Sine Wave outputs and I am now working with an Energizer 240Wh device.

 Investments Pay Off